What's the difference between a $400 handbag and a $30 version? It's not materials or craftsmanship.

 The concept of turning something generic into something specific underpins the success of pocket-sized positioning stories.

-For example, almost every SaaS company wants to show that they have great customer service and save clients money.
+For example, almost every SaaS company wants to show great customer service and save clients money.

 But just stating the obvious doesn't help you stand out from the crowd.
 In contrast, take a look at the following examples: